Headshots of Lauren Barth-Cohen, Brett Clark, Brian Codding, and Kenneth Golden

 2022-23 Faculty Awards

-At the close of the 2022-2023 academic year, the University recognized the contributions of four outstanding faculty who affiliate with the GCSC:
+At the close of the 2022-2023 academic year, the University recognized the contributions of outstanding faculty who affiliate with the GCSC:

 • Kenneth M. Golden, distinguished professor, Department of Mathematics, received the Calvin S. and JeNeal N. Hatch prize in teaching.